 Past handling of structuring offense cases

 We’ve discussed on this blog before the recording of holdings on the Report of Foreign Bank and Financial Accounts form (FBAR).
 Taxpayers need to report all foreign financial accounts that have values $10,000 or more.
 However, the IRS suspects that many taxpayers purposely set up accounts of less than $10,000 to avoid including such accounts on the FBAR form.

-There has been significant backlash against actions taken against taxpayers in these matters, however.
+There has been a significant backlash against actions taken against taxpayers in these matters, however.
 In fact, a couple of years ago, the IRS said it would notify taxpayers subjected to property forfeitures under structuring laws.
 Those taxpayers could file petitions for reimbursement regarding the seized assets.

 With regards to the property seizures, a significant number of taxpayers filed these petitions.
 Among petitions within the IRS jurisdiction, the IRS returned seized property in approximately 84 percent of the cases.

-For petitions the IRS forwarded to the Department of Justice (DOJ), the IRS recommended returning seized property in around 77 percent of the cases.
+For petitions, the IRS forwarded to the Department of Justice (DOJ), the IRS recommended returning the seized property in around 77 percent of the cases.
 Yet even with this recommendation, the DOJ accepted less than one in six of the petitions.
 This means there was a refusal to return millions of dollars seized.